dojo/docs/dojo/replace.rst

 Examples
 ========

-Below are real-world examples of using `dojo.replace`_
+Below are real-world examples of using `dojo.replace`_.

 Highlighting substitutions
 --------------------------